qbio-gsk/qbio-gsk/2018/lab8/readme.md

 bowtie2 -p 10 -t --no-unal -X 500 -x mm10-bowtie2index/mm10 -U SRR1186971.fastq.gz >SRR1186971.sam 2>.bowtie2.SRR1186971
 ```

+(This command assumes that mm10 index for bowtie2 is in folder `mm10-bowtie2index`, where files forming the index start with `mm10`.)

 This produces the alignment files in the [SAM format](https://samtools.github.io/hts-specs/SAMv1.pdf).
 They can be manipulated using [SAMtools](http://samtools.sourceforge.net/).
 You need to install the tools, and then they can be used from the command line.
 For example, in order to extract reads of high sequencing quality that are uniquely aligned to the genome, you can use the command `samtools view`.
 This produces the alignments in the BAM format.
 BAM is a binary version of SAM.
 Then the command `samtools sort` is used to sort the aligned reads by coordinate, to produce a sorted BAM file.
 Then the command `samtools index` produces an index file (extension `.bam.bai`) that allows for a convenient by-coordinate access to aligned reads, given the BAM file and its index.

+Often the BAM files of interest are also publicly available or produced for you by the genomics core, and your analysis can start directly from BAM files.

-The tool [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) can be used to obtain summarized statistics and quality metrics for the sequencing reads, both in the aligned format (SAM or BAM), or to the raw unaligned reads (FASTQ).
+The tool [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) can be used to obtain summarized statistics and quality metrics for the sequencing reads, both in the aligned format (SAM or BAM), or the raw unaligned reads (FASTQ).

-The script `run-alignment.sh` aligns the four our samples to the mouse genome and filters for the uniquely aligned reads with high sequencing and mapping quality, and then produces a sorted and indexed BAMs.
+The script `run-alignment.sh` aligns the four our samples to the mouse genome and filters for the uniquely aligned reads with high sequencing and mapping quality, and then produces sorted and indexed BAMs.
 It also runs the quality check with FastQC.

-This results in the four BAM files for our samples, along with their indix files.
+This results in the four BAM files for our samples, along with their index files.
 The script `rename-samples.sh` creates symlinks with meaningful names `foxp3_input`, `foxp3_rep1`, `foxp3_rep2`, and `foxp3_rep3`.

 ### Call peaks for each replicate